 Route 2 allows you to discover the little gem in Bohemia, Český Krumlov.
 It’s a delight to walk the streets of this stunningly beautiful UNESCO World Heritage Site.
 Visit Český Krumlov Castle for the best views over the town.

-I know, you’d crave for a good cup of coffee after you’re done walking and photographing the town.
+I know, you’d crave a good cup of coffee after you’re done walking and photographing the town.
 Head to Cafe Hradek for they brew the best coffee in the town.
-Hey, couple your cup of coffee with their homemade ginger cake and you’re sorted.
+Hey, couple your cup of coffee with their homemade ginger cake, and you’re sorted.

 You’ll be in Vienna by late afternoon most likely if you leave Brno or Český Krumlov on time.

 Check-in at your hotel in Vienna.
 We recommend Singerstrasse 21/25 Apartments, a family-friendly apartment conveniently located in the heart of town about 300 m from Stephansplatz Underground Station.